MACULAR DEGENERATION TESTING AND EVALUATION

 How many of these “healthy habits” can you tick off?

-No smoking and a healthy, well-balanced source of antioxidants.
+No smoking and a healthy, well-balanced source of antioxidants in foods and supplements.

 Sources of antioxidants can be found in vitamins A, C and E, Dark chocolate, the minerals selenium, zinc and copper, and can also be found in phytochemicals from plants, fruits and vegetables.
 Too high doses of antioxidant supplements may work against your own antioxidants which are produced naturally rather than artificially.

 Macutec once daily is an AREDS 2 formulation designed to reduce AMD implications from side effects of oxidative stress.